Why Offensive Lineman Wear Knee Braces & Elbow Sleeves

 The chance for a roll-up is frequent as bigger players fall harder to the ground.
 More weight and force on a player’s knee often amplifies the injury.

-Wear your knee braces and elbow pads if necessary, but we found that great technique and proper footwork/hand placement is the great foundation to an offensive lineman, not how much equipment they’re wearing.
+Wear your knee braces and elbow pads if necessary, but we found that great technique and proper footwork/hand placement are the great foundation for an offensive lineman, not how much equipment they’re wearing.

 If you’re looking for more in-depth breakdowns & coaching resources, visit our coaching resource page here.